 Test Format and Test Sections

-The LSAT-Flex will be very much like the standard LSAT.
-It will be composed of genuine LSAT questions that have been developed and tested in accordance with our rigorous standards and processes.
-To meet the anticipated demand and the needs of the remote testing solution, LSAT-Flex will be composed of three 35-minute scored sections (compared to the four 35-minute scored sections plus an unscored section in the traditional test).
-Every LSAT-Flex will include one section each of Reading Comprehension, Analytical Reasoning, and Logical Reasoning.
-Test takers will continue to take LSAT Writing separately from the multiple-choice portion of the test.
+The LSAT-Flex is very much like the standard LSAT.
+It is composed of genuine LSAT questions that have been developed and tested in accordance with our rigorous standards and processes.
+To meet the anticipated demand and the needs of the remote testing solution, LSAT-Flex is composed of three 35-minute scored sections (compared to the four 35-minute scored sections plus an unscored section in the traditional test).
+Every LSAT-Flex includes one section each of Reading Comprehension, Analytical Reasoning, and Logical Reasoning.
+Test takers continue to take LSAT Writing separately from the multiple-choice portion of the test.

 How long is the LSAT-Flex?

-To meet the anticipated demand and the needs of the remote testing solution, LSAT-Flex will be composed of three 35-minute scored sections (compared to the four 35-minute scored sections plus an unscored section in the traditional test).
-The test will take approximately 2 hours for standard test takers.
+To meet the anticipated demand and the needs of the remote testing solution, LSAT-Flex is composed of three 35-minute scored sections (compared to the four 35-minute scored sections plus an unscored section in the traditional test).
+The test takes approximately 2 hours for standard test takers.

-The LSAT-Flex will not include breaks for standard test takers.
+The LSAT-Flex does not include breaks for standard test takers.

-Will the LSAT-Flex be inherently easier than the standard LSAT, because it is shorter and has fewer questions?
+Is the LSAT-Flex inherently easier than the standard LSAT, because it is shorter and has fewer questions?

 Given how the COVID-19 emergency has made in-person testing temporarily impossible, we are offering an at-home test to address the needs of candidates and schools.
 Due to the demands of live online proctoring, the LSAT-Flex had to be designed so it could be accomplished in approximately two hours without a break.

-Will you be making the Logical Reasoning section on the LSAT-Flex harder, to make up for the fact that there are fewer Logical Reasoning questions?
+Are you making the Logical Reasoning section on the LSAT-Flex harder, to make up for the fact that there are fewer Logical Reasoning questions?